Powers of the president of the United States: Constraints on presidential power

 Because of the vast array of presidential roles and responsibilities, coupled with a conspicuous presence on the national and international scene, political analysts have tended to place great emphasis on the president's powers.
 Some have even spoken of "the imperial presidency", referring to the expanded role of the office that Franklin D. Roosevelt maintained during his term.

 President Theodore Roosevelt famously called the presidency a "bully pulpit" from which to raise issues nationally, for when a president raises an issue, it inevitably becomes subject to public debate.
 A president's power and influence may have limits, but politically the president is certainly the most important power in Washington and, furthermore, is one of the most famous and influential of all Americans.

 Though constrained by various other laws passed by Congress, the president's executive branch conducts most foreign policy, and their power to order and direct troops as commander-in-chief is quite significant (the exact limits of a president's military powers without Congressional authorization are open to debate).

-The Separation of Powers devised by the founding fathers was designed to do one primary thing: to prevent the majority from ruling with an iron fist.
+The Separation of Powers devised by the founding fathers was primarily designed to prevent the majority from ruling with an iron fist.
 Based on their experience, the framers shied away from giving any branch of the new government too much power.
 The separation of powers provides a system of shared power known as "checks and balances".
 For example, the president appoints judges and departmental secretaries, but these appointments must be approved by the Senate.
-The president can veto bills, or deny them.
+The president can approve bills or veto (deny) them.
 If he does that, the bill is sent back to Congress, which can override the veto.

 An essential factor, then, to counter the abuse of unilateral executive power, is presidential accountability: